khareesmith/mhai-redesign/docs/current_website.md

 ### Content
 - **Full Pitch Text:**
-  > We’re committed to making healthcare more efficient and reliable.
+  > We're committed to making healthcare more efficient and reliable.
 Our advanced AI technology ensures that every interaction is captured with unparalleled accuracy, helping healthcare providers save time, reduce administrative burden, and focus on what matters most—patient care.
 - **CTA Button:** `LEARN MORE` (uppercase, prominent)

 ### Design